 The above transactions were accounted for using the acquisition method in accordance with ASC Topic 805, "Business Combinations".
-The purchase price allocation in the table above represents our estimates of the allocations of the purchase price and the fair value of net assets acquired.
+The purchase price allocation in the table above represents our estimates of the allocation of the purchase price and the fair value of net assets acquired.
 The preliminary purchase price allocation may differ from the final purchase price allocation, and these differences may be material.
-Revisions to the allocations will occur as additional information about the fair value of assets and liabilities becomes available.
-The final purchase price allocation will be completed within one year from the acquisition dates.
+Revisions to the allocation will occur as additional information about the fair value of assets and liabilities becomes available.
+The final purchase price allocation for Velocity Mail and PinPoint will be completed within one year from the acquisition dates.